Career and Technical Education:

 Essential elements include: career awareness, exploration, and preparation; programs of study based on industry; and a balance of classroom and laboratory instruction, which uses technology.

-FCS Work-Based Learning
+Work-Based Learning

 Technical, Relevant Experience

 Students learn best by doing.
 A work-based learning (WBL) project is an extension of the classroom, where students develop specific technical and career knowledge that prepares them for their future.
-Within FCS, students begin exploring careers of interest, followed by relevant experiences with business and industry, most often through internships or simulated School-Based Enterprises at the school such as a school restaurant or childcare operation.
+Within CTE, students begin exploring careers of interest, followed by relevant experiences with business and industry, most often through internships or simulated School-Based Enterprises at the school such as a school restaurant or childcare operation.

 Essential elements include: work-based learning opportunities guided by training agreements and training plans; safety instruction and policies.